-- 5. Gathering and presenting evidence - identified any need for interlocutory steps, according to the court's rules. - followed procedures for taking those steps in accordance with the court's rules and in a timely manner. - drafted all necessary documents in accordance with those procedures and rules. - identified issues likely to arise at the hearing. - identified evidence needed to prove the client's case or disprove the opponent's case, according to the rules of evidence. - identified various means of gathering evidence, and used at least one of them to gather evidence. - presented, or observed the presentation of, that evidence according to law and the court's rules. - Conducted, participated in or observed, settlement negotiations. - identified any revenue and statutory refund implications. - properly documented any settlement reached. - Identified available means of enforcing the order or settlement according to law and the court's rules. - followed procedures relevant to the chosen means of enforcement in a timely manner.
+- 2. Advising on costs of litigation - identified any litigation funding options and a means of reducing or recovering costs. - identified alternative types of costs orders and how they may be affected by formal and informal offers of compromise and the manner of conducting the litigation. - advised the client of relevant cost considerations in a way that a reasonable client could understand. - Initiating and eigenvectories identified an appropriate claim or defence. responding to claims - identified a court of appropriate jurisdiction. - identified the elements of the claim or defence, according to law. - followed procedures for bringing the claim or making the defence in accordance with the court's rules and in a timely manner. - drafted all necessary documents in accordance with those procedures. - Taking and responding to interlocutory and default proceedings identified any need for interlocutory steps, according to the court's rules. - followed procedures for taking those steps in accordance with the court's rules and in a timely manner. - drafted all necessary documents in accordance with those procedures and rules. - identified issues likely to arise at the hearing. - identified evidence needed to prove the client's case or disprove the opponent's case, according to the rules of evidence. - identified various means of gathering evidence, and used at least one of them to gather evidence. - presented, or observed the presentation of, that evidence according to law and the court's rules. - conducted, participated in or observed, settlement negotiations. - identified any revenue and statutory refund implications. - properly documented any settlement reached. - Taking action to enforce orders and settlement agreements - identified available means of enforcing the order or settlement according to law and the court's rules. - followed procedures relevant to the chosen means of enforcement in a timely manner.